 NOTE 2: UE in RRC_INACTIVE that does not support inactiveStateNTN-r17 enters RRC_IDLE upon cell reselection between TN cell and NTN cell, and initiates the NAS signalling connection recovery (see TS 24.501 [23]).

+NOTE 3: It is up to UE implementation whether to monitor Type 0 PDCCH for SIB1 transmission before transmitting OD-SIB1 request as specified in clause 5.2.2.3.3x if ssb-SubcarrierOffset indicates that SIB1 is not scheduled in the cell.

 draft CR to TS 38.331 for proposal 6